Beyond-Better/bb/bui/BUI_INSTRUCTIONS.md

    directory path.
 2. Add a visual indicator to show the WebSocket connection status (connected, disconnected, reconnecting).
-3. Implement error handling for cases where the server rejects the `startDir` as invalid.
+3. Implement error handling for cases where the server rejects the `projectId` as invalid.
 4. Improve the UI/UX of the chat interface.
 5. Add more robust error handling or input validation.